NetXMS

 • Real-time monitoring and alerting

-• Automated discovery and inventory management
+• Automated discovery of network devices and services

 Installation Guide